-We chose Avalanche Lake on the recommendation of a local shop owner we bought bear mace from.
-He suggested a local hiking guide which included in-depth information on each trail.
+We chose Avalanche Lake on the recommendation of a local shop owner, and we bought bear mace.
+He suggested a local hiking guide, which included in-depth information on each trail.
 Avalanche Trail was 4.6 miles, an elevation gain of 575 feet, and was rated challenging.
 And to be honest, it was tough but well worth the stunningly beautiful nature.

 Day 2: Kayaking Lake McDonald

-We decided to go kayaking, but there are tons of other water-related activities available.
-You can rent paddle boards, canoes, rowboats, and motorboats.
-Kayaking Lake McDonald was an awesome experience.
+We decided to go kayaking, but tons of other water-related activities are available.
+You can rent paddleboards, canoes, rowboats, and motorboats.
+Kayaking Lake McDonald was an excellent experience.
 Glacier water is so beautiful and clear!
 We even found a small private beach and had a picnic.
 Words won’t do justice, so check out the photo gallery below.

 Hiking St. Mary’s to Virginia Falls

 Using the same local hiking guide, we decided to hike Virginia Falls to see a few waterfalls.
-To get to Virginia Falls, you had to hike St. Mary’s trail.
+You had to hike St. Mary’s trail to get to Virginia Falls.
 I highly recommend the St. Mary’s trail for its unique scenery.
-In 2015, the east side of the park, in the St. Mary’s area, was destroyed by a massive fire.
-Today the area is still in bad shape, but the bare charred trees create stunningly beautiful views.
+In 2015, the park’s east side, in the St. Mary’s area, was destroyed by a massive fire.
+The area is still in bad shape today, but the bare, charred trees create stunningly beautiful views.